uport-project/ethr-did/docs/reference/index.md

 source: "https://github.com/uport-project/ethr-did/blob/develop/README.md"
 ---

+## Introduction

-This library conforms to ERC-1056 and is intended to use Ethereum addresses as fully self-managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs), it allows you to easily create and manage keys for these identities.
+This library conforms to [ERC-1056](https://github.com/ethereum/EIPs/issues/1056) and is intended to use Ethereum addresses as fully self-managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs), it allows you to easily create and manage keys for these identities.
 It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [DID-JWT](https://github.com/uport-project/did-jwt) library.

 A DID is an Identifier that allows you to lookup a DID document that can be used to authenticate you and messages created by you.